brainandforce/CliffordNumbers.jl/docs/src/numeric.md

     operations are generally defined to be identical to the constructor, and always throw the same error for a given pair of type and value.

+    If converting an `AbstractCliffordNumber` to any other numeric type, construction and conversion behave identically, as expected.

-Construction and conversion of Clifford numbers from other Clifford numbers the only time that the quadratic form type parameter can be omitted.
+Construction and conversion of Clifford numbers from other Clifford numbers the only time that the quadratic form type parameter can be omitted, as it can be inferred directly from the input.
+In the case of `CliffordNumbers.Z2CliffordNumber`, the parity type parameter can also be inferred from a `KVector` input.

 ### Scalar conversion